JUNGIAN & POST-JUNGIAN

 * Access to ‘Jung Unplugged’ – a comprehensive lexicon of Jungian Concepts.

-* A three-hour webinar with the course presenter, a formal lecture and an extended Q&A. These webinars are presented live and recorded for those unable to make the live webinar.
+* A 2-hour webinar with the course presenter, a formal lecture and an extended Q&A. These webinars are presented live and recorded for those unable to make the live webinar.

 * Essential reading, set by the module presenter and made available as part of the programme reading pack.